franklin-glance/baseball_case/README.md

 ##### Drafting players

+`baseball_script.py` contains the code for the drafting algorithm.

 In summary, we use several weights in ranking player data, in order of importance:
 1. Correlation between features and number of wins in team dataset
 2. Delta between our team's current features and the number 1 ranked team's features